ericchartier4/Capstone-2022-Team-SPOT/Documentation/code review/Code Review 04_5_23.md

 # other suggested refactoring
  - move the homeExpndable and getGlossery function from .code/FrontEnd_V1/lib/Utils/tilesbilder.dart to ./code/FrontEnd_V1/lib/Controllers/home_controller.dart, we need to keep the Utiles folder for builder functions not implementations of these builder functions
  - move getLegal function from .code/FrontEnd_V1/lib/Utils/legal.dart to ./code/FrontEnd_V1/lib/Controllers/home_controller.dart so that we can keep implementation functions out of the Utils section
+ - with email validation for SignUp in./code/backend/app.py make sure email does not already exist in database
+ - need to fix error found in useability testing where the front end system is accepting the non-image files instead of rejecting them
+ - need refactor to keep or lock orientation high and width for mobile devices , as scall changes when changing from portrait to landscape and vice versa and does not revert back, seriously hampering usability '
+ - Terms and Conditions need to be added into the system, currently only have the privacy policy.